Thank you for purchasing an EMS Bus Gateway!

 If you use Fing, the device will show as an 'Espressif' device with host name 'ems-esp'.

-When you found the IP address of the Gateway you can start a new Telnet session to the Gateway.
+When you found the IP address of the Gateway you can open a browser and use that IP address to access the web interface.

 Set a static IP address for the Gateway in your router.
 Sometimes this is also called a DHCP reservation.